Dynamic EQ - what is it and how do you use it

 Now that we understand what a dynamic equaliser is we can start by using a combination of compression and expansion to shape the mix we are working on.

-In the video I show you how to use a dynamic equaliser for a number of different equalisation tasks.
+In the Dynamic EQ – what is it and how do you use it video I show you how to use a dynamic equaliser for a number of different equalisation tasks.
 I explain how it works and how best to use it on any source material.
-I use a short simple mix containing a kick drum, a bass sound and a keyboard sound and explore various ways we can add dynamic motion to a mix using the modes available to us.
+I use a short simple mix containing a kick drum, a bass sound, and a keyboard sound and explore various ways we can add dynamic motion to a mix using the modes available to us.

 Plugins used in this video: